summitmedia/d8d-party/README.md

 changes were made through the UI and now it is not working as expected.
 This is a great time to fix these issues.

+### Config Import and Features Reversion Order

+The importing of configuration and reverting of features happens in the following order (if the directories exist):

+1. `config/drupal/sync`
+2. `config/drupal/panels_pages`
+3. `config/drupal/test` (if test environment) / `config/drupal/dev`
+(if dev environment).
+4. Features reversion.
+5. `config/drupal/overrides`

 ## Helper Scripts

 Helper scripts are provided to make performing common tasks inside